Release Date: March 2021

 New infrastructure search

 The new infrastructure search allows you to more easily access resources within a certain client.
-You can perform advanced search queries to find resources and access their recent queries at a later time.
+You can do advanced search queries to find resources and access their recent queries at a later time.

 New platform navigation

 The new navigation allows users to more easily access platform areas from anywhere on the platform.
-By moving the core interaction to the top header, users have more horizontal space to perform tasks.
+By moving the core interaction to the top header, users have more horizontal space to do tasks.

 Modernized login screen